pablichjenkov/macao-sdk/component-toolkit/README.md

 children.
 Using Component deep linking, any Component in the tree can connect to another Component and send requests and receive results back.

+`Bellow Guides are outdated, project is waiting for cmp 1.5.0 release to make toolkit 0.5.0 and update the guides.
+API improvements coming!`
 #### Guides
 1. [Simple Component](#simple-component)
 2. [Navigation Component](#navigation-component)